 Insurance companies in Washington are required to provide UM/UIM coverage with all new liability policies, unless you sign a written rejection form waiving all or some of the coverage.
 For most individuals, purchasing this coverage should be a no-brainer: UM/UIM insurance protects you from financially irresponsible motorists.

 Baumgartner, Nelson & Wagner, PLLC has years of experience litigating uninsured and underinsured motorist claims.
 UM/UIM claims are made against your own insurance company, but they may treat you as if they are the at-fault driver’s insurance company.
-If you have been in an auto accident where the other driver is uninsured or underinsured, contact us at (360) 694-4344.
-We serve clients in Southwest Washington and the Portland-Metro area.
+If you have been in an auto accident where the other driver is uninsured or underinsured, please contact us at (360) 694-4344 or firstname.lastname@example.org for a free consultation.